ito-soft-design/ambient_iot/README.md

 # AmbientIot

-This is a Gem library to access Ambient ( https://ambidata.io ) service which is provided by AmbientData Inc.
+This is a Ruby Gem library to access Ambient ( https://ambidata.io ) service which is provided by AmbientData Inc.
 You can upload data (such as a IoT) to Ambient.
 Then Ambient draw a Graph of the data.